What is External Pentest and How to Do It?

 Here’s a sample report by Astra Security for your reference.

-Coming to Remediation.
-This is where the organization needs to fix the reported vulnerabilities.
+Coming to Remediation, the organization needs to fix the reported vulnerabilities.
 Fixing the vulnerabilities well within the engagement’s validity will mean the tester will retest the deployed fixes.
 Failure to meet the deadline would require a new engagement or additional costs for the rescan.

-Most pentesting reports provide fixing help, some pentesting companies like Astra Security even offer direct assistance to developers in fixing the vulnerabilities.
+Most pentesting reports help with patching, some pentesting companies like Astra Security even offer direct assistance to developers in fixing the vulnerabilities.
 Deploy those fixes and implement best security practices as suggested.

 For example, at Astra, we share detailed steps to fix as well as a platform to ask doubts in our dashboard.